 where $\alpha$ is the power path loss coefficient, $d_0$ is a reference distance, and $K_0$ is the path loss observed at distance $d_0$ that must be in the far field region \cite{MPC1}.
 This model is valid for distances larger than $d_0$, and is used at distances larger than the radiated signal's wavelength and the physical antenna's dimensions \cite{bookComm1}.
 Under {\it free space} conditions, the power path loss coefficient becomes $\alpha=2$, but experimental results have reported path loss coefficients as low as $\alpha=1.6$ \cite{comm11,comm3} in some urban environments, buildings, and underground mines.
 This occurs because some hallways and tunnels behave as {\it giant waveguides} due to their geometry and the presence of metallic objects that act as reflectors.

 Experiments have shown that the power path loss coefficient can change after certain distances.
-This phenomenon is modelled using break points \cite{comm11} and it extends (\ref{eq:PL:1}) as follows:
+This is modelled using break points \cite{comm11} after which the path loss changes.

-with $\alpha_1 \alpha_2$ and $D_{break}$ is the breaking point distance \cite{bookComm1}.
-The break point model (\ref{eq:PL:3}) is more valid over greater distances than the simple power law model (\ref{eq:PL:1}).

-Another deterministic extension to the model in (\ref{eq:PL:1}), apart from the one in (\ref{eq:PL:3}), is the two-ray model \cite{PL1}, which takes into consideration only the \acf{LoS} wave and the wave that reaches the receiver's antenna after only one reflection on the floor.
+Another deterministic extension to the model in (\ref{eq:PL:1}) is the two-ray model \cite{PL1}, which takes into consideration only the \acf{LoS} wave and the wave that reaches the receiver's antenna after only one reflection on the floor.
 This model was originally derived in the context of cellular network communications \cite{bookComm5}.
 It has been tested for scenarios with a transmitter of less than 50m altitude; this model makes the assumption that the distance between the transmitter and the receiver is such that the curvature of the earth can be neglected, and thus the floor is considered flat.